-This camp differed to the Italian prison.
-It held over 10,000 men in a rectangular 1.0km by 0.5km compound.
-A central avenue divided the camp in two.
 Today, the area is a dense forest.
 Ruins of latrines still hide among the trees.
 There are also carved stones dedicated to the memory of those who did not survive the horrors of the camp.
-Stalag IVB also served as a Soviet Gulag and held German prisoners after the war’s end.
+Stalag IVB also served as a Soviet Gulag and held German prisoners following the Second World War.

 Dearest Kathleen it’s now four months since I heard from you and I don’t think you are getting any from me but I’ll keep on dropping a line just in case one gets through.